cold-flatwhite/FinalProject2024/README.md

 - **Update**: Providers can accept or reject orders, which updates the order status.
 Clients can also update their orders, such as canceling them.
 - **Delete**: Delete order documents when the order is canceled by the client.

-## These functionalities are added in this iteration3:
-- **Authentication**:  1.
-Added textContentType attribute for password text input.
-2. Added Welcome screen providing information about the app there to encourage new users to sign up.
-- **Notification**: Enabled petcare provider who has recieved order to schedule local notification as reminders for order start day.

-## These functionalities are added in this iteration2:
-- **Authentication**:  Added forgot password functionality, allowing users to reset their passwords via email.
-Implemented all other authentication-related functionalities, including password visibility toggling, user registration, and error handling during the authentication process.
-- **Camera use**: Integrated Expo Image Picker to allow users to upload or take profile pictures.
-Added functionality to store and retrieve profile images from Firebase Storage.
-Developed the ImageManager component to handle image picking and uploading, with permission handling for camera access.
-- **Location use**:Implemented location tracking using Expo Location and Google Maps API, Added functionality to display user or provider locations on an interactive map.
-- **External API use**: Google places, change the coordinates to readable address, and GooglePlacesAutocomplete.

 ## Current State of the Application
 We have implemented all 5 functionalities: